 The content in the library is FREE.
 FREE I tell you.

 Use our content off the shelf to deploy training immediately or use it as a 'template' for design inspiration.

 Use our PPT conversion feature by going to content > courses and clicking on 'Convert PPT > BETA Immediate Conversion'.

-When you click 'Edit Content', it'll take you to our authoring tool to make more adjustments.
+When you click 'Edit Content', it'll take you to our creator tool to make more adjustments.

 3. Create a course from scratch